California wildfires: What fires are burning and where are the most dangerous blazes?

 Kincade Fire

-In Sonoma and Napa counties, the Kincade Fire has burned 30,000 acres and forced 180,000 to evacuate since erupting Wednesday near Geyserville as of Sunday afternoon.
+In Sonoma and Napa counties, the Kincade Fire has burned 66,231 acres and forced 180,000 to evacuate since erupting Wednesday near Geyserville as of Monday morning.

 Evacuation centers have been set up at the Santa Rosa Fairgrounds at 1350 Bennett Valley Road, Santa Rosa Veterans Memorial Building at 1351 Maple Ave., Sonoma Marin Fairgrounds at 175 Fairgrounds Road in Petaluma; and Petaluma Veterans Center at 1094 Petaluma Blvd.
 A large-animal shelter has opened at the Santa Rosa Fairgrounds.

-Note: This story was updated at 8:50 a.m.
-Monday.
-Check back for the latest information.